volkszaehler/mbmd/README.md

 ![realtime view of incoming measurements](img/realtimeview.png)

-## Installation on the Raspberry Pi
+## Raspberry Pi

-You simply copy the binary from the ``bin`` subdirectory to the RPi and start it.
-I usually put the binary into ``/usr/local/bin`` and rename it to ``sdm630``.
-The following sytemd unit can be used to start the service (put this into ``/etc/systemd/system``):
+Download the ARM package for usage with Raspberry Pi and copy the binary into `/usr/local/bin`.
+The following sytemd unit can be used to start `mbmd` as service (put this into ``/etc/systemd/system``):

     [Unit]
-    Description=SDM630 via HTTP API
+    Description=mbmd
     After=syslog.target
     [Service]
-    ExecStart=/usr/local/bin/sdm630 -s /dev/ttyAMA0
+    ExecStart=/usr/local/bin/mbmd -d /dev/ttyAMA0
     Restart=always
     [Install]
     WantedBy=multi-user.target